 4.11 Any overdue amounts may be charged interest at the lesser of 2% per month and the highest rate permitted by applicable law.
 The Client will be liable for all collection and legal costs.
 Any amounts due in respect of this Agreement may not be offset against any other claims the Client may have against PA.

 5.1 This Agreement shall endure until termination or expiry date.

 5.3 Client may, at any time, terminate the Agreement for the Client’s convenience and without cause, except for any applicable Cancellation Fee, by providing 90 days written notice.
 Upon receipt of written notice from Client of such termination for Client’s convenience, PA shall cease operations as directed by Client and, except for work directed to be performed prior to the effective date of termination stated in the notice, terminate all existing subcontracts and purchase orders, and enter into no further subcontracts or purchase orders.
-PA shall be entitled to receive payment for work executed, and costs incurred by reason of such termination, along with reasonable overhead and profit on the work not executed.
+PA shall be entitled to receive payment for work executed, and costs incurred by reason of such termination.

 5.5 Either party may terminate this Agreement immediately upon written notice to the other party if the other party becomes insolvent or is the subject of a proceeding in bankruptcy, is placed in receivership, or enters into an arrangement for the benefit of its creditors.

 5.6 Client shall be responsible for payment of all Professional Services rendered prior to the date of termination.

 5.7 PA may terminate this Agreement immediately with written notice if any invoice is unpaid for a period greater than 30 days following its due date.

 5.8 PA reserves the right to suspend the provision of Professional Services and Support if the Client engages any other party for similar Professional Services or Support.